-Prediction Studio is the dedicated workspace for data scientists to control the life cycles of advanced analytics models.
-The model types available in Prediction Studio are predictive models, text models, and self-learning adaptive models.
+Prediction Studio is the dedicated workspace for data scientists to control the life cycles of predictions created in Pega Customer Decision HubTM to optimize 1:1 customer interactions.
+From Prediction Studio, you can also manage additional resources, such as data sets, summaries and predictive models.

-This demo will show you how to use Prediction Studio to control the lifecycles of advanced analytics models.
+This video shows how you can use Prediction Studio to control the life cycles of predictions and the predictive models that drive them.